gramlogic/essays/ior/intro.md

 * This contest of logics is a better way of thinking about what is happening.
 * New paragraph: So it is also with respect to Donald Trump.
 Only as hyperbole or convenient approximation can we talk about separate universes.
 * Just as the story of Tlon really exists, so does Donald Trump the man, and so does the National Enquirer and the Apprentice.
 What we have instead is a lot of texts struggling to establish a logic that supports them.
 This is not to imply equality, but the grounds for asserting superiority are complex.
 Much is based on aesthetics, and this is genuinely a contest of etiquette that can be fairly charged as elitist.

-Talk about "reality" vs Trump universe.
-It is an oversimplification.
-Elements of Trump's world are obviously as real as the life of any individual.

-And of course even fantasies are part of the real world.

-What happens in the story gives us a better model: certain aspects of the world have risen to prominence

-[Return later to an examination of these two logics.]

-"In the real world"

-If Trump's fiction is up against the real world, on the other hand, the implicit logic that makes it possible to conceive of such a world also suggests we should expect some kind of "correction" since reality is a thing that cannot be denied or ignored without penalty.

 Thus, many maintained a faith that there would eventually and inevitably be some kind of "correction."
 And with Trump's universe now seemingly in retreat, this correction narrative seems poised to reassert itself.
 A narrative that claims things like infectious diseases can't be conjured away with inventive press releases, and the decision to collectively ignore them will be rebuffed by our collective elimination.
 Small comfort.
 Clearly it would be preferable not to wait for such an intervention.
 And the political advantage of the claim that reality itself will assure an outcome always carries a danger of encouraging inaction.